Practical, creative and business-minded, Jocelyn is devoted to finding effective solutions to clients’ legal and financial issues.

 Jocelyn also holds a chartered professional accountant (CPA) designation, and his accounting and business background is appreciated by clients.

-Jocelyn has been a course lecturer at the Desautels Faculty of Management of McGill University since 2002.
-He is the co-author of the bankruptcy and restructuring volume of the Collection de droit de l'École du Barreau du Québec, and has published numerous articles and given multiple presentations on subjects related to insolvency and restructuring.
+Jocelyn has been a course lecturer at the Desautels Faculty of Management of McGill University from 2002 to 2020.
+He is the co-author of the bankruptcy and restructuring volume of the Collection de droit de l’École du Barreau du Québec, and has published numerous articles and given multiple presentations on subjects related to insolvency and restructuring.

 Jocelyn is a devoted father of three children.
 He is greatly involved in coaching minor hockey and takes pride in developing children of various backgrounds in such role.
 He played for the varsity hockey team in his years at McGill University and also played professional hockey in France.

 Jocelyn obtained both his B.Com. (honours in accounting) (2002) and his B.C.L./LL.B.
 (2006) from McGill University.